bengrunfeld/study-notes/heroku_cheat_sheet.md

 Here’s the simplest way to create and attach to a one-off dyno:

 	$ heroku run bash

+But you can also create a one-off dyno with just:

+	$ heroku run

 To add an add-on: